BeeyondCereal

 Instructions

-• Use clean hands to toss the veggies around in the mixture until all veggies are well coated.
+• Toss.
+Use clean hands to toss until all cauliflower is evenly coated.

-• Remove from oven and serve warm with your meal.
+• Serve.
+Remove from the oven and serve warm.

 Notes

-• You can keep the leftover cooked frozen cauliflower in an airtight container in the fridge for up to 3 days.
-Just reheat before eating.
+• Storage.
+Store leftovers in an airtight container in the refrigerator for up to 3 days.

 Nutritional Information